Calebfergy/LambAgentic-Landing/README.md

 ## How It Works

 ### Primary Method: Direct Database Storage
-- Form submissions are saved directly to the Supabase `leads` table
+- Form submissions are saved directly to the Supabase `leads` table using the anonymous user permissions
 - This is the primary method and works independently of email notifications
+- Uses Row Level Security (RLS) policies that allow anonymous users to insert leads
 - Provides immediate confirmation to users
-- All form data is preserved even if email fails
+- All form data is preserved and accessible through the Supabase dashboard

 ### Secondary Method: Email Notifications (Optional)
-- If configured, sends email notifications in the background
+- If configured, sends email notifications in the background after successful form submission
 - Uses Supabase Edge Function with Resend API
+- Requires both `RESEND_API_KEY` and `SUPABASE_SERVICE_ROLE_KEY` environment variables
 - Failure of email notifications doesn't affect form submission success
 - Provides additional alerting for new leads